jlangch/venice/README.md

 Precompiling Venice speeds up evaluation significantly when calling an expression multiple times with different parameters.
 Running precompiled scripts is threadsafe.
 Every evaluation gets its own private Venice context.
-In a WebApp

 If required precompiled scripts can be serialized/deserialized.